rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + External (Public) GWLB: Routes traffic at the network layer (Layer 3) and operates with public IP addresses to direct traffic from clients over the internet to targets within a VPC.

 + Internal (Private) GWLB: Operates within the VPC and directs traffic internally, usually between services or instances within the same VPC.
 It does not have public IP addresses.

-#### Health Checks
-+  Health Checks are crucial for Load Balancers
-+ They enable the load balancer to know if instances it forwards traffic to are available to reply to requests
-+ The health check is done on a port and a route (/health is common)
-+ If the response is not 200 (OK), then the instance is unhealthy

 #### Application Load Balancer (v2)